ceciliestadekristensen/emotion-driven-human-ai-interaction/README.md

 ## Overview

-This project explores how AI systems can interpret and respond to human emotions in real time.
+This project explores how AI systems can interpret and respond to human emotions in a more natural and engaging way.

-The system combines a Unity-based interface with a Python backend and a large language model to create more natural and engaging human-AI interactions.
+The solution combines a Unity-based interface with a Python backend and LLM-based response generation to create a real-time interaction flow between the user and the system.

+The project focuses on both implementation and interaction design, showing how multiple technologies can be connected into one coherent user experience.

 ---

 ## System Architecture

+The system is structured as follows:

 - Unity handles the user interaction and visual feedback
-- Python processes the input and manages system logic
+- Python manages backend processing and the system logic
 - LLM generates emotionally aware responses
 - Communication between components happens via API calls